johannschopplich/nuxt-kql/docs/guide/what-is-nuxt-kql.md

 ## Kirby Headless Starter

-This module works best with the [kirby-headless-starter](https://github.com/johannschopplich/kirby-headless-starter).
+This module works best with the [Kirby Headless Starter](https://github.com/johannschopplich/kirby-headless-starter).
 You don't have to use it, but it's suited best for using Kirby as a headless CMS and avoids common pitfalls like CORS issues.

 With it, you will get out of the box: